pgaston/teleopros2/README.md

 ### Starting from scratch

+(Update - 6/18/2025 - rebuilt both platforms from scratch.
+Updated instructions.
+Hint - follow NVidia instructions very carefully!)

 There are two platforms you can (should) support:
 - NVidia Jetson Orin Nano (or other, non tested).
 - x86 platform - this allows the use of Isaac Sim for software-in-the-loop simulation.

-While this works in a 'standard' ROS2 Humble environment, the supported approach follows the NVidia suggested approach of using a Docker environment.
+While this works in a 'standard' ROS2 Humble environment, the supported approach follows the NVidia suggested approach of using their Docker environment.

-1. Follow: (hint, very carefully follow instructions...)
+1. Follow:
 - [Developer Environment Setup](https://nvidia-isaac-ros.github.io/getting_started/dev_env_setup.html)
 - Which is part of the broader...
 [Isaac ROS Docker Development Environment](https://nvidia-isaac-ros.github.io/repositories_and_packages/isaac_ros_common/index.html)